Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

-In the methodology from Singapore~\cite{csa2017}, the BSA~\cite{bsa2020} framework, and the methodology by Jones and Rastogi~\cite{jones2004secure} the authors only mention that the methodology is based on the risk management framework.
-However, they do not provide any specific details.
+In the methodology from Singapore~\cite{csa2017}, the BSA~\cite{bsa2020} framework, and the methodology by Jones and Rastogi~\cite{jones2004secure} the authors only mention that their methodologies are based on the risk management framework itself.
+However, they do not provide specific details about the framework itself.